-The District's outstanding bond issue is as follows:
+The District's outstanding bond issue, which is payable from the Debt Service Fund, is as follows:

 Veribest Independent School District Unlimited Tax Refunding Bonds, Series 2012.
 Issued to refund the remaining portion of the Unlimited Tax School Building Bonds, Series 2001 and to pay the costs associated with the sale and issuance of the bonds.
-Issued in the original amount of 1,455,000.
+Issued in the original amount of \$1,455,000.
 Due in variable installments through August 15, 2031, with interest rates of 2% to 3%.
+1